Pedro Borbón

-Pedro Borbón Rodriguez (December 2, 1946 – June 4, 2012) was a Dominican professional baseball pitcher.
+Pedro Borbón Rodriguez (/es/, December 2, 1946 – June 4, 2012) was a Dominican professional baseball pitcher.
 He played in Major League Baseball (MLB) most notably as a member of the Cincinnati Reds dynasty that won four National League pennants and two World Series championships between 1970 and 1976.
 Borbón was known for his durability, appearing in more games than any other pitcher in the National League between 1970 and 1978.
 He also played for the California Angels, San Francisco Giants, and St. Louis Cardinals.
 In 2010, Borbón was inducted into the Cincinnati Reds Hall of Fame.

 Early life

 Borbón was born in Santa Cruz de Mao, Dominican Republic, to Ramón Jimenez and Ana Teresa Borbón.

 He was signed as an amateur free agent by the St. Louis Cardinals organization in 1964 and two years later was drafted out of the Cardinals organization by the California Angels.